elifesciences/enhanced-preprints-client/README.md

 NOTE: this does not affect storybook, which runs the same in either prod or dev

+## Recreating an issue experienced on production

+When we are experiencing an issue in production that results in a kaboom then recreating the issue locally can be a quick and effective way to diagnose the problem.

+`API_SERVER=https://prod--epp.elifesciences.org MANUSCRIPT_CONFIG_FILE=/opt/epp-client/manuscripts.json docker compose up`

 # Building

 The build system depends on docker, buildx and make.
 You can build the production ready docker image using the `build-prod-and-push` make target, making sure to pass a IMAGE_REPO_PREFIX var pointing to your own container repository (which will be suffixed with `client`):